garrigueta/iot-examples/esp32/esp-idf/SETUP.md

 ESP-IDF requires some prerequisite tools to be installed so you can build firmware for supported chips.
 The prerequisite tools include Python, Git, cross-compilers, CMake and Ninja build tools.

-For this Getting Started we’re going to use the Command Prompt, but after ESP-IDF is installed you can use Eclipse or another graphical IDE with CMake support instead.

 ### Windows Environment

 to be completed...